ziembor/powershellQuickStart/PITCHME.md

 - bash, python, perl (on Unicses or via Cygwin or native ports)
 ```
 for /L %u in (1,2,99) do echo %i
+IF %ERRORLEVEL% EQU 0 (Echo No error found) ELSE (Echo An error was found)

 ```

 ---